-We chose Kendra Scott for our "Leadership and Communication Skills" list because of her dynamic leadership communication style.
+We included Kendra Scott on our “Best Public Speakers” list because of her dynamic leadership communication style.
 Kendra is an American fashion designer and businesswoman.
 She has an incredible personal and professional success story that is an inspiration others.
 She is the Executive Chairwoman, Lead Designer and Former CEO of Kendra Scott, LLC.
 In 2017 she was named Ernst & Young's National Entrepreneur of the Year.

 The Leadership and Communication Skills event we reviewed was Kendra Scott’s Rocky Road to Gemstone Success | The One | Forbes.
 This is the story of how Kendra Scott became one of America’s richest self-made women, and credits Kerry Hall, the Executive Managing Director at Texas Capital Bank, as the one person who kept her dream from turning into a nightmare.